 The Air Pollution Control District's Final Budget of $5,407,413 for Fiscal Year (FY) 2022-2023 represents a 14% decrease from FY 2021-2022.
 A comprehensive restructuring of the District's fees was approved this year, along with a billing rate of $180 per hour and permit renewal factor of $88.
 Click here to view the FY 2022-2023 Final Budget (in PDF format).

-Most of our funding comes from fees paid by businesses and industries that cause air pollution, and from an air quality fee for vehicles registered in San Luis Obispo County.
-Other minor funding sources include state and federal grants and some property taxes.
+Most of SLO County APCD's funding comes from fees paid by businesses and industries which produce air pollution and from an air quality fee for vehicles registered in San Luis Obispo County.
+Other funding sources include state and federal grants and some property taxes.
 The APCD does not ordinarily receive funding from city or county general funds.

 The District operates on the governmental fiscal cycle that begins on July 1 of each year and ends on June 30.

 The Fiscal Plan evaluates historical and projected future APCD expenditures and revenue in the context of the adopted Strategic Action Plan (SAP) and current fiscal constraints.
 It also identifies the fiscal strategies needed to ensure the District has sufficient resources to accomplish our mission and mandates into the foreseeable future.